chop-dbhi/avocado/README.md

 ```

 ### Translators
+Translators are useful for converting values before querying the database.
+Say for instance that we want to be able to query our database based on a patient age, but we are only storing the patients date of birth.
+We can write a translator to convert the patient age to the appropriate birthdate to get the correct results from the query.

 Translators are used to modify query conditions prior to being executed.
 Depending on the quality or variability of your data, the query interface for a field may not represent the data 1:1 with the underlying data.
 Thus the incoming query condition may need to be translated in some way to work with the underlying database.

 These operator classes perform only light validation of the value to prevent being too restrictive.